Wan Chai

-Wan Chai (Chinese: 灣仔) is located in the western part of Wan Chai District on the northern shore of Hong Kong Island, Hong Kong.
+Wan Chai is located in the western part of Wan Chai District on the northern shore of Hong Kong Island, Hong Kong.
 It is bounded by Canal Road to the east, Arsenal Street to the west, and Bowen Road to the south.
 The area north of Gloucester Road is often called Wan Chai North.

 Wan Chai is one of the busiest commercial areas in Hong Kong with offices of many small and medium-sized companies.
 Wan Chai North features office towers, parks, hotels and an international conference and exhibition centre.
 Wan Chai is also well known for its famous night life which has evolved over decades.
 As one of the first areas developed in Hong Kong, the locale is densely populated but facing urban decay.
 The government has undertaken several urban renewal projects in recent years.
 There are various landmarks and skyscrapers within the area, most notably the Hong Kong Convention and Exhibition Centre (HKCEC), Central Plaza and Hopewell Centre.